 Need-based grants up to $29,000.

-Awards up to $1,000 based on need given to students from missionary families stationed overseas.
+Awards up to $1,000 based on need given to students from missionary families serving overseas.

 Jobs on campus for students with demonstrated financial need.